Floydlang/floyd/docs/floyd_speak.md

 ## send()

-Sends a message to a Floyd green process.
+Sends a message to the inbox of a Floyd green process, possibly your own process.

 The process may run on a different OS thread but send() is thread safe.